abeggchr/environmental-impact-estimator/README.md

 ## Purpose

-This tool estimates the carbon footprint for an average enterprise-software project.
+This tool estimates the carbon footprint for an average enterprise software project.
 A set of decorates allows to play around to see the impact of different optimization measures.

 ## Getting started